Caliikha/MatrixVectorLib/README.md

 You can take a look at the main.cpp file for a walk-through on what you can do with this library

+# How to run
+You will need to compile in a standard no older than C++17

+If you are using a linux terminal.
+Use the following command:

+    g++ -std=c++17 -g -o run Main.cpp ./Vector2.cpp ./Vector3.cpp ./Vector4.cpp ./Matrix2x2.cpp ./Matrix3x3.cpp ./Matrix4x4.cpp && ./run && rm run

+If you are using a separate IDE (e.g Visual Studio).
+Follow these steps:

+    -> Copy all files to a newly made project folder (where Main.cpp or Source.cpp resides) -> Check all files for possible erros with includes or preprocessor macros, If errors exist: ~edit accordingly to follow windows directory standard -> Run the program using your own start file

 # Known Issues/Bugs